 Referrals from existing clients give business owners confidence in the firm, which can make them easier to convert.
 But you will need to do some work to set the right foundations for winning them over.

 As Stuart Budd, Commercial Director at FD Works, outlines, if you deliver the right level of client service then you will also increase the number of quality referrals from your existing clients:

 “Of the many new clients we’ve acquired over the last 12 months, all but two have come via recommendations from our existing clients.
 This reinforces the need to provide a wider range of services and deliver excellent client service.”

 To make referrals work for you:

-- Keep existing clients happy – it may seem obvious, but you need to keep your clients well serviced and create clients who are true advocates of the firm.
+Keep existing clients happy – it may seem obvious, but you need to keep your clients well serviced and.

 4. Use tech to improve your value to clients

 Modern business owners are highly tech-savvy and they want their accountant to share the same technological mindset.